Sofia: Early modern history

 When it comes to the cityscape, 16th century sources mention eight Friday mosques, three public libraries, numerous schools, 12 churches, three synagogues, and the largest bedesten (market) of the Balkans.
 Additionally, there were fountains and hammams (bathhouses).
+Lady Mary Wortley Montagu noted that the baths were a public gathering place for Sofia's prominent women and served as a kind of salon.
 Most prominent churches such as Saint Sofia and Saint George were converted into mosques, and a number of new ones were constructed, including Banya Bashi Mosque built by the Ottoman architect Mimar Sinan.
 In total there were 11 big and over 100 small mosques by the 17th century.
 In 1610 the Vatican established the See of Sofia for Catholics of Rumelia, which existed until 1715 when most Catholics had emigrated.
 There was an important uprising against Ottoman rule in Sofia, Samokov and Western Bulgaria in 1737.

 Sofia entered a period of economic and political decline in the 17th century, accelerated during the period of anarchy in the Ottoman Balkans of the late 18th and early 19th century, when local Ottoman warlords ravaged the countryside.
 1831 Ottoman population statistics show that 42% of the Christians were non-taxpayers in the kaza of Sofia and the amount of middle-class and poor Christians were equal.
 Since the 18th century the beylerbeys of Rumelia often stayed in Bitola, which became the official capital of the province in 1826.
 Sofia remained the seat of a sanjak (district).
 By the 19th century the Bulgarian population had two schools and seven churches, contributing to the Bulgarian National Revival.
 In 1858 Nedelya Petkova created the first Bulgarian school for women in the city.
 In 1867 was inaugurated the first chitalishte in Sofia – a Bulgarian cultural institution.
 In 1870 the Bulgarian revolutionary Vasil Levski established a revolutionary committee in the city and in the neighbouring villages.
 Following his capture in 1873, Vasil Levski was transferred and hanged in Sofia by the Ottomans.